mduqueoviedo/aoc21/README.md

   - Overcoming challenges feels better when you are part of something bigger 💪
 - Messed around with my github settings, now two accounts live together on the same computer.
 It was much harder than it should, IMO.
 - Keeping a diary, even if it's just for yourself, is a great mental exercise to wrap up your coding sessions.
+- Do not obsess with one problem, I've been stuck with a couple of them for days, focusing on fixing those (because I thought I was close to solving them); that's why I am behind in some of them...
+There's no time for everything!

 ## Day 1